-Lastly, we combine the numerical methods and results that were treated individually in Sect./,\ref{sec:magnification_effects_on_background_galaxies} and \ref{sec:magnification_effects_on_foreground_galaxies}.
-The green crosses in Fig.\,\ref{pic:shearprofs} show numerical results from source and lens galaxy populations that are both affected by magnification, i.e., the case of relevance for observational studies of GGL.
+Lastly, we combined the numerical methods and results that were addressed individually in Sects.\,\ref{sec:magnification_effects_on_background_galaxies} and \ref{sec:magnification_effects_on_foreground_galaxies}.
+The green crosses in Fig.\,\ref{pic:shearprofs} show numerical results from source and lens galaxy populations that are both affected by magnification, meaning the case of relevance for observational studies of GGL.
 The fractional change is approximately the sum of the bias of lens galaxies only plus the bias of source galaxies only.
-Hence, it is, to first order, determined by \ad\ and \as.
+Hence, to first order, it is determined by \ad\ and \as.
 The sign of \tgt\ cannot easily be predicted if \(\ad<1\) and \(\as>1\), and vice versa.
 For \tgt\ the sign also depends on $\theta$ since the change of shear signal per bin behaves differently for magnified lenses and magnified sources.